dylanbrandtner/CarND-MPC-Project-P10/README.md

 #### Model Predictive Control with Latency

 A real car would have latency between the time an actuation command is sent and when it actually propagates through the system.
 As noted in the lesson materials, a realistic value for this is 100ms, so this is the value used.
 To account for this, when calculating the state information, I used an older set of actuation values.
 Since 100ms is the same as my timestep, this results in using the actuation values from 1 step behind.
+This solution was adapted from one suggested by other students in the [slack channel for this project](https://carnd.slack.com/messages/C54DV4BK6/convo/C54DV4BK6-1520754320.000033/).

 Additionally, I had to compensate for imperfect measurements by heavily penalizing over-steering in my cost calculation.
 I'm not sure this was the best way to compensate for latency, but I experimented with other methods and had no success.
+More on Latency is covered in the Discussion section below.

 Also, it should be noted that although the amount of latency applied was a constant 100ms, the use of a thread sleep to simulate this is non-deterministic.
 A thread sleep will tell the OS to yield the CPU, and the thread will remain blocked for amount of time specified.
 However, the thread will not necessarily be re-scheduled again immediately after the 100ms expires.
 Various other factors (ex. scheduling algorithm, time slices, thread priorities, etc.) could increase this simulated latency.
-I noticed my model preformed very poorly if there were too many other processes using resources on my machine.
+I noticed my model preformed very poorly if there were too many other processes using resources on my PC.

-More on Latency is covered in the Discussion section below.

 ### Simulation